-California Domestic Water Company's ("CDWC") Well No. 14 was affected by contamination emanating from the BPOU, including perchlorate and NDMA.
+California Domestic Water Company's ("CDWC") Basset Wellfield consisting of seven extraction wells was affected by contamination emanating from the BPOU, including perchlorate and NDMA.
 CDWC expanded their existing VOC and NDMA treatment systems by including a perchlorate treatment system.
 The project is also designed to protect CDWC's downgradient wells.
 Construction was completed in June of 2002.